 Increased body fat

-As the body ages the natural production of the growth hormone declines starting in the twenties.
-In men the testosterone levels fall and so does estrogen in women especially after they undergo menopause.
+As the body ages, the natural production of the growth hormone starts to decline in the twenties.
+In men, the testosterone levels fall and so does estrogen in women especially after they undergo menopause.
 The body usually responds to HGH by developing lean muscle and strengthening bones.
 When natural production lowers, the body tends to have increased fat in the body especially around the belly and weaker bones.

-In a study trying to establish if sex hormones were the cause of gained fat, researchers tried to recreate HGH levels of a 30 year old in 74 men and 54 women aged between 65 and 88 years old.
-Results showed that both in men and women; they gained a few pounds of muscle and lost the same in fats.
+In a study trying to establish if sex hormones were the cause of gained fat, researchers tried to recreate HGH levels of a 30-year-old in 74 men and 54 women aged between 65 and 88 years old.
+Results showed that both men and women; gained a few pounds of muscle and lost the same in fats.
 This was to demonstrate that sex hormones drop alone did not play any role in increased fat gain.